Periodic localized traveling waves in the two-dimensional suspension bridge equation: Results

 \section{Results}

 In this section, we prove existence of different solutions to \eqref{eq:SBeq} with boundary conditions \eqref{eq:SBBC}.
-As explained in the introduction, these correspond to waves on an infinite strip, traveling at speed~$c$.
+As explained in the introduction, these correspond to periodic waves on an infinite strip, traveling at speed~$c$.
 The codes that are used to obtain the results can be found in \cite{github}.
 All computations were carried out in MATLAB (2024a) on an Apple M1 Pro CPU with 32 GB RAM.
 In order to make the calculations rigorous, the interval arithmetic library Intlab~\cite{IntLab_Rump} is used.
 We report floating point numbers displaying four decimals, with the precise values available in the code.
+At the end of this section we discuss how we found numerical approximations of solutions.
 We start by proving the theorem that was stated in the introduction. \begin{proof}[Proof of Theorem \ref{thm:examplesol}] We choose $\nu=(1+10^{-7},1+10^{-7})$ and $\bar{\rho}=(0.09531,0.09531)$.
 The reasons for this choice and the selection of the other values of the parameters in this proof are discussed in Remark \ref{rem:choiceparam}.
 The values of the different truncation parameters $N$ are presented in Table \ref{tab:examplesol}.

 The Fourier coefficients $\bar{a}$ of the approximate solution $\bar{u}$ (depicted in Figure~\ref{fig:examplesol}) can be found in the code.
 The values for the bounds are (for $r^\ast=6.3605\cdot 10^{-3}$; see Remark~\ref{rem:rstar})